Laura’s in the back of a taxi when the alert comes, on her way to Lavender Town to talk to a ghost.

 “For what it’s worth, you’d make a terrible mayor,” Elm says with a grin.
 “You’d turn Pallet Town into an experiment.
 Cycle through different laws every few months.”

 “I would put them up for a vote, at least.”

 “That and you don’t deal with unpopularity well.”

 Sam smiles.
-“Think I handled their animosity pretty well.”
+“Think I handled their animosity alright.”
 He reaches absently into his pocket to unsilence his phone.
 A room full of such busy people would barely be able to complete a sentence if everyone’s phone was on.
 “If this doesn’t work, which it doesn’t seem like it will, we kick it up to the next level.”